prashantbaher/tcc-blog/_posts/solidworks-macros/2019-03-27-sketch-create-centerline.md

 In 2nd line, we set the value of sketch segment variable `mySketchSegment`.

-We get this value from `CreateLine` method which is inside the `swSketchManager` variable.
+We get this value from `CreateCenterLine` method which is inside the `swSketchManager` variable.

 `swSketchManager` variable is a type of SketchManager, hence we used `CreateCenterLine` method from SketchManager.